jjwhite/EngineeringManager/daily_framework.md

 - Are there any messages, emails, tags that I need to follow up on?
 - Does the backlog need grooming?
 - Expense reports, training, reports, compliance tasks?
+- Monitoring - does anything need monitoring right now?

+## Decisions
+- What decisions need to be made?
+Do I have all the information I need?